saagie/technologies/README.md

 [![Contributors](https://img.shields.io/github/contributors/saagie/technologies?style=for-the-badge&color=blue)][contributors]

-This repository contains all offical technologies shipped by Saagie.
+This repository contains all official technologies shipped by Saagie.

 ## CONTENTS

 This repository contains all job and application technologies.

-This is a recommanded file and CI structure for Saagie SDK Technologies.
+This is a recommended files and CI structure for Saagie SDK Technologies.
 You can use another structure.
 See [Saagie Help Center documentation][saagie-help-center] for more information.